marcusbello/sim_battery_saver_app/readme.md

 To use as script, clone and run the `battery_saver.py` file.

-The .exe file can found inside
+The .exe file can found inside /dist folder